Complex example-giving is naming a random member of an already-mentioned general class and adding information about it

 The verbs TAKE and CONSIDER can only be used with complex examples.
-However, they can be replaced by some other example-giving expressions that are not unique to complex examples, though this is rare.
-These other expressions are those that can also show a simple example in a new sentence: an example is, one is and is a case in point:
+However, they can sometimes be replaced by an example-giving expression that can also show a non-complex (simple) example in a new sentence, especially is a case in point:

 (h) Air pollutants cause many problems.
 Sulphur dioxide IS A CASE IN POINT.
 It leads to acid rain.

 Note that the pronoun in the third sentence here is it instead of this, reflecting the fact that the preceding example is now the subject of its sentence.

-Imagine is different from the other two verbs in that it is normally followed by that and a full statement, like this:
+IMAGINE is different from the other two verbs in that it can be followed by either a noun or that and a full statement, like this: